Drowning-Studios-Official/Shiva/README.md

 License: Shiva is released under the MIT License, granting you the freedom to use, modify, and distribute the software.
 See the LICENSE file for full details.
 Features:

+🚀 Advanced Data Disposal: Shiva utilizes cutting-edge methods to ensure secure and irreversible file deletion, providing you with complete peace of mind.

 🌀 Impeccable Data Destruction: With Shiva, data recovery becomes virtually impossible, ensuring your confidential information remains confidential.

 🖥️ Seamless Terminal Integration: Access Shiva's potent capabilities directly from your command line, making file shredding effortless.